-In accordance with the Federal Food, Drug, and Cosmetic Act (the FD&C Act), as amended by FDASIA, the following applications for devices subject to licensure under section 351 of the PHS Act, are subject to user fees:
+In accordance with the FD&C Act, as amended by MDUFA IV, the following applications for devices subject to licensure under section 351 of the Public Health Service Act, are subject to user fees:

-- Original biologics license applications (BLAs), which are included in the user fee definition of "premarket application" in section 737(1) of the FD&C Act; - BLA Efficacy Supplements (BLSs), which are defined for user fee purposes in section 737(4)(E).
+- Original biologics license applications (BLAs), which are included in the user fee definition of "premarket application" in section 737(1) of the FD&C Act; and - BLA Efficacy Supplements (BLSs), which are defined for user fee purposes in section 737(4)(E).

-Under section 738(a)(2)(A)(i), (vii), both of these applications are assessed the user fee applicable to a premarket application that is in effect at the time of the submission (e.g., \$248,000 in fiscal year 2013 (FY 13)).
+Under sections 738(a)(2)(A)(i) and (vii), both applications are assessed the user fee applicable to a premarket application that is in effect at the time of the submission (e.g., \$310,764 in FY18).